The Lumina Team

 Karen Lee, MS, is an Associate Analyst and sometime Graphic Designer.
 She holds a M.S. in Management Science (Operational Research) from the London School of Economics and a B.S. in Decision Science from Carnegie Mellon University.
 Karen worked as a research assistant evaluating public perception of, and elasticity to, potential transportation policies in Pennsylvania, winning a prize for Outstanding Policy Analysis Project.
 She also completed a short stint as a graphic designer at Designworks in San Jose.
 An avid analytics modeler, Karen has a wide variety of interests and boasts a Bacon number of 4, reads at an average rate of 5.56 books per month, and hits people with sticks 3 times a week at San Jose Kendo Dojo.

-Jaya Hoy is the manager of customer support for Lumina and has happily taken care of our customers for the last 14 years.
-She was trained as a concert pianist, but uses her skills to manage the complexity of sales administration, training coordination, and ensure an efficient process for software licensing and consulting services.
-Her goal is to make sure that customers have the tools, training and support needed to accomplish their work.
+Jaya Hoy is Manager of Customer Support for Lumina and has taken care of our customers' Analytica needs for the last 16 years.
+She is trained as a concert pianist and worked in the publishing world as a book editor for a number of years.
+She uses her skills to manage the complexity of Lumina sales and customer support, and coordinate access to all Lumina products, tools, training and support.
+Her goal is to ensure an efficient process for sales, licensing, support, training, and consulting services, to make sure customers can easily purchase and optimally use Analytica products.

 Bob Fung, PhD, assists Lumina on special projects and business development.
 He has a BS from UC Berkeley in Electrical Engineering, and a PhD from Stanford University in Engineering Economic Systems.
 He was Lumina's third employee (along with its Founders), where he led projects to develop schedule cost risk analysis for the Space Shuttle NASA Kennedy Space Center.
 He was the cofounder and CEO of Prevision Inc, a pioneer in machine learning and optimal decision tools, acquired by Fair Isaac Inc. (NYSE: FICO).
 At Fair Isaac, he was the Vice President of Decision Technology, and led development of tools for credit decisions.
 Bob has published multiple papers and patents in credit scoring an Bayesian networks.